 21. The board of directors should not propose the removal of independent directors before the expiry of their tenure as mandated by the bylaws, except where they find just cause, based on a proposal from the nomination committee.
-In particular, just cause will be presumed when directors take up new posts or responsibilities that prevent them allocating sufficient time to the work of a board member, or are in breach of their fiduciary duties or come under one of the disqualifying grounds for classification as independent enumerated in the applicable legislation.
+In particular, just cause shall be presumed to exist when directors take up new posts or responsibilities that prevent them from allocating sufficient time to the work of a board member, or are in breach of their fiduciary duties or deemed to have incurred in any of the circumstances that may nullify their classification as independent, in accordance with the stipulations of the applicable legislation.

-The removal of independent directors may also be proposed when a takeover bid, merger or similar corporate transaction alters the company's capital structure, provided the changes in board membership ensue from the proportionality criterion set out in recommendation 16.
+The removal of independent directors may also be proposed when a takeover bid, merger or similar corporate transactions alter the company's capital structure, when such changes in board membership structure ensue from the proportionality criterion set out in recommendation 16.